kubukoz/blog/mdoc/flakes-first-steps.md

 First, we're relying on a couple defaults: `nix develop` on its own is equivalent to `nix develop .`, meaning "the default shell for the flake in the working directory".

-On top of that, `nix develop .` is syntactic sugar for `nix develop .#default` (the hash separates the flake reference from its outputs), which is further expanded into `nix develop .#devShells.<currentSystem>.default`.
+On top of that, `nix develop .` means Nix will try to use the first output it finds when trying the following:

+- `devShells.<currentSystem>.default`, or
+- `packages.<currentSystem>.default`.

+For this article, we don't care about the latter.

-Reading the "current system" is considered an impurity in Nix, and as such it's allowed in the command line, but not in our flake: the expansion of the syntax happens in the CLI (or even its compiler, as it's a native application), the evaluation of a flake happens in the Nix build system.
+Reading the "current system" is considered an impurity in Nix, and as such it's allowed in the command line, but not in pure evaluation mode (the default for Flakes): the expansion of the syntax happens in the CLI (or even its compiler, as it's a native application), the evaluation of a flake happens in the Nix build system.

 > An "impurity" here means it's not "purely functional".
 > The purely functional paradigm only allows an expression to depend on the values of other expressions, and something like "the current system", "the current time" or "the current text of the file at path `/xyz`" would require reaching beyond the scope of our code and getting the value from the local system.